 Wrapping Up Edible Zinnias

 So are Zinnias edible?
 Yes, they are, and there are many creative and fun ways to use them.
-Check out our Zinnia Care Page to see how simple it is to grow and care for these unique flowers.
+Interested in more zinnia content?
+Visit my zinnia page for more growing tips, care guides, bouquet suggestions, and more!
 Get all the use out of your garden space and plant some edible Zinnias this season.